comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/integrations/litellm.md

 ### Logging LLM calls

-In order to log the LLM calls to Opik, you will need to define the OpikLogger callback.
-Once the OpikLogger callback is defined, you can make calls to LiteLLM as you normally would:
+In order to log the LLM calls to Opik, you will need to create the OpikLogger callback.
+Once the OpikLogger callback is created and added to LiteLLM, you can make calls to LiteLLM as you normally would:

 ```python
 from litellm.integrations.opik.opik import OpikLogger